mahdiskj/DT_RFclassifier/README.md

 # DTclassifier
-decision tree classifier in sklearn
+decision tree and random forest classifier in sklearn

 -----------------------------------------------------------------------------------------------
 This repo contains a very simple model just to practice!